Aze543/Origins---Rose-Red-Theme-for-Revenge/README.md

 # [REVAMPED] Origins - Rose Red
-a fork of the theme "Origins - Rose Red" by Ari
+a fork of the theme "Origins - Rose Red"

 From [ArisonID](https://github.com/ArisonID), where you can get the all the themes (OUTDATED NOW)